MicrosoftDocs/dynamics365smb-docs/business-central/ui-role-explorer.md

 ms.author: sgroespe

 ---
-# Finding Pages on a Feature Overview
+# Finding Pages from a Feature Overview
 You can get an overview of all the business features that are available for your role, and for other roles if you go a step further.
 Each element on the overview is an action that opens a page.
 Accordingly, you can also use the feature overview as a means to navigate in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 You can open the feature overview from the Role Center and all list pages and from the **Tell Me** window.